-After relaxing in our complimentary VIP Airport Lounge, we fly from London Gatwick to Vienna.
-We meet up with local guide Gerard, and head to the south-west through the region of Niederosterreich (Lower Austria) and into the foothills of the Alps.
+After relaxing in our complimentary VIP Airport Lounge, we fly from London to Vienna.
+We head to the south-west through the region of Niederosterreich (Lower Austria) and into the foothills of the Alps.
 A leisurely drive of around one hour, we pass through quaint villages and by rushing rivers, to our base for the first two nights in a pleasant small town with a hinterland of Alpine scenery.
 Birds on the way may well include Red-backed Shrike, Dipper, Grey Wagtail, Black Redstart, Fieldfare and Black Stork.
 We stay here in the first of our 'gasthaus' style accommodations, family run places with good standards, which we prefer to larger hotels throughout the birding part of this holiday.

 After four nights in the Alps, we head eastwards and down to the lowlands of Burgenland.
 Great Bustard is an important target for us here.
 At this time of year we expect birds to form flocks, and our chances are excellent; we hope to obtain very good views of this key European species with hardly any walking.

 The Austro-Hungarian border region of the Hanság hosts a cross-frontier National Park, and as we bird this region we'll see some remnants of barbed-wire topped fences (the so-called Iron Curtain) in former “no man's land”.
 The fact that the region lay on the east-west frontier meant that it remained relatively under-populated and was thus good for wildlife.
 After the political changes of 1989 many of the key areas were protected under the National Park.